On the stability of multigraded Betti numbers and Hilbert functions: Introduction

-Note that, when $n=1$, the usual isometry theorem for persistence barcodes (see, e.g., \cite[Theorem~3.4]{lesnick}) implies that $\widehat{d_B}\big(\sbetti(M),\, \sbetti(N)\big)\, \leq\, 2\; d_I(M,N)$; see \cref{stability-n=1}.
+Note that, when $n=1$, the usual isometry theorem for persistence barcodes (see, e.g., \cite[Theorem~3.4]{lesnick}) implies that $\widehat{d_B}\big(\sbetti(M),\, \sbetti(N)\big)\, \leq\, 2\cdot d_I(M,N)$; see \cref{stability-n=1}.

-Our proof of \cref{main-theorem} combines three key results: \begin{enumerate} \item Hilbert's global dimension bound $\gldim(\field[x_1,\cdots,x_n]) \leq n$, recalled as \cref{hilberts-theorem}. \item Bjerkevik's bottleneck stability for free modules, recalled as \cref{bjerkevik-free-modules}. \item An interleaving stability result for projective resolutions, of independent interest, which we prove as \cref{stability-resolutions} and state below. \end{enumerate} The third result extends Schanuel's lemma for projective resolutions---a well-known result in homological algebra---from modules to persistence modules, and recovers the original result when $\epsilon = 0$.
+Our proof of \cref{main-theorem} combines three key results: \begin{enumerate} \item Hilbert's global dimension bound $\gldim(\field[x_1,\dots,x_n]) \leq n$, recalled as \cref{hilberts-theorem}. \item Bjerkevik's bottleneck stability for free modules, recalled as \cref{bjerkevik-free-modules}. \item An interleaving stability result for projective resolutions, of independent interest, which we prove in this paper and state as \cref{stability-resolutions} below. \end{enumerate} The third result extends Schanuel's lemma for projective resolutions---a well-known result in homological algebra---from modules to persistence modules, and recovers the original result when $\epsilon = 0$.